totaljs/components/j-Navigation/readme.md

 [
 	{
 		name: 'Text to navigation item',
-		title: 'Optional, a title attribute'
+		title: 'Optional, a title attribute',
 		collapsed: true, // only for children, default "false"
 		children: [
 			// Can contain same structure as the parent